kmerchan/holbertonschool-higher_level_programming/README.md

 4. Writing a class 'Square' that defines a square by private instance attribute size, sets property of size, optionally instantiates size, and creates public instance method to calculate area
 5. Writing a class 'Square' that defines a square by private instance attribute size, sets property of size, optionally instantiates size, and creates public instance methods to calculate area and print the square using '#'
 6. Writing a class 'Square' that defines a square by private instance attributes size and position, sets property of size, optionally instantiates size and position, and creates public instance methods to calculate area and print the square using '#'

+## 0x07-python-test_driven_development
+This directory contains initial work with writing tests in Python and accounting for edge cases:
+0. Writing a function that adds 2 integers and an interactive test file to check for edge cases
+1. Writing a function that divides all elements of a matrix and an interactive test file to check for edge cases
+2. Writing a function that prints first and last name as strings and an interactive test file to check for edge cases
+3. Writing a function that prints a square with the "#" character and an interactive test file to check for edge cases
+4. Writing a function that prints a text string with 2 new lines after certain characters and an interactive test file to check for edge cases
+5. Writing Python Unittests to complement the interactive tests made in other tasks